thom-99/insvert_demo/README.md

 ![Alt text](img/benchmarking_workflow.png)

 ### inSVert simulate
-The first module simulates a custom set of structural variants such as Deletions, Insertions, Inversion and Duplications according to the user instructions provided in the config.yaml file.
-The default options models the SV length distribution as a lognormal distribution providing a pattern that more closely resemles real variants (fewer very long variants and many short ones), however there are other distributions to choose from.
+The first module simulates a custom set of structural variants such as Deletions, Insertions, Inversions, Tandem Duplications and Traslocations according to the user instructions provided in the config.yaml file.
+The user can choose to simulate variants according to a pareto distribution, which more closely reflects the natural distribution of variants (with fewer long variants and more short variants), or a normal distribution.
-(to implement) inSVert also aims to be the first structural variantion simulator that is fleible in terms of ploidy, so that It can work also with genomes having a ploidy number of 3 or above, like many plant genomes do.
-For this reason the user needs to specify the ploidy number and a measure of heterozygousity.
+inSVert also takes into account polyploid organisms: the user uses the 'ploidy' and 'heterozygousity' parameters to instruct the simulate module about how many genome copies he intends to simulate the variants on (most likely this corresponds to the ploidy number of the organism of interest) and how likely it is to find a variant on a given copy, thus manipulating the probability of variants of being heterozygus (present only on one copy) or homozygous (present on multiple copies).

 to simulate structural variants, simply type
 ```